Home confinement can either stifle the imagination, or it can enhance it.

 For those kids who you know have the imagination and creativity (and an entrepreneurial spirit) but just need an outlet, Roblox is a great option to explore.

 Would your young one enjoy learning how to make their own "obby," or say a fully-customizable obstacle course game where they can also utilize coding to program their own objects, and then upload that creation online for others to play?
 Oh, AND with the opportunity to monetize their game and earn Robux (in-game currency), if they wanted?
-(This is one of a few ways kids can make money online during the summer.)
+(This is one of a few ways kids can make money.)

 Well, that’s Roblox.
 An online game platform that allows players to explore worlds created by other players as well as create their own.